lunahiron/lunahiron.github.io/publications.md

 Selected to attend the *XI Physical Oceanography Dissertation Symposium (PODS)*, in Kaua’i, Hawaii.
 October 2021.

 ## Talks

+**L. Hiron**, Lagrangian coherence of Loop Current Frontal Eddies and their interactions with the Loop Current and the local circulation. **University of South Carolina**.
+Fall 2023 (*invited speaker*).

+**L. Hiron**, and O. Zavala-Romero.
+Lagrangian coherent eddies in the Gulf of Mexico: effects on the local circulation and prediction using Machine Learning. **Oregon State University**.
+Physics of Ocean and Atmosphere seminar series.
+Spring 2023 (*invited speaker*).

 **L. Hiron**, P. Miron, L.K.
 Shay, W.E.
 Johns, E.P.
 Chassignet, and A. Bozec.
 Lagrangian coherence and source of water of Loop Current Frontal Eddies in the Gulf of Mexico. **Planetary Fluid Dynamics Seminar Series**.
 Planetary Science Institute.
 Spring 2022 (*invited speaker*).